-Today you would get the perfect answer with complete details right from their beginning to this year 2020.
+Today you would get the perfect answer with complete details right from the beginning.

 WhatsApp was founded by Jan Koum and Brian Acton in Jan 2009 as a status update feature application.
 And WhatsApp 2.0 converted into an Instant Messaging Application.
 Now, the real journey begins.
 The application of WhatsApp is free of cost and available for all devices like iPhone, Android, and Desktop.

 WhatsApp hated advertisement and their App clearly says that, “No one wakes up excited to see more advertising, no one goes to sleep thinking about the ads they'll see tomorrow.
 We know people go to sleep excited about who they chatted with that day (and disappointed about who they didn't).
 We want WhatsApp to be the product that keeps you awake... and that you reach for in the morning.
 No one jumps up from a nap and runs to see an advertisement.”
 (Would suggest Read Entire Blog)